SamuelPavlik/Pacman/README.md

 - teleport tunnel in the middle

 ## Clean-ups
-- sort #pragma once and #ifndef
+- string instead of char*
-- all file names to constants
+- get rid of my<> pattern
-- check unneccessary includes
+- filename constants